 - Day 1 – touring Puebla

-- Day 2 – breakfast, visit Cholula (castel, our Lady of los Remedios y zócalo)
+- Day 2 – breakfast, visit Cholula (castel, our Lady of los Remedios and zócalo)

-- Day 3 – touring the center of Oaxaca, The Chapulines (grasshoppers) in the market Benito Juarez de Oaxaca
+- Day 3 – touring the center of Oaxaca (Don’t miss the FREE Tour of Oaxaca), The Chapulines (grasshoppers) in the market Benito Juarez de Oaxaca

 - Day 4 – Visit of the Archaeological Zone de Monte Albán, the Santo Domingo de Guzmán Convent and the Casa Juárez in Oaxaca